-Section 1.7 looks at the current industry structure and the key organisations within, and Section 1.8 examines New Zealand's unique growing environment and recent performance statistics from the 2019/20 period.
+Section 1.7 looks at the current industry structure and the key organisations within, and Section 1.8 examines New Zealand's unique growing environment and recent performance statistics from the 2020/21 period.

-With 2020 characterised by the impact of the global pandemic, Section 1.9 records the industry's unprecedented response to Covid-19.
+With 2021 impacted by ongoing disruption from the global pandemic, Section 1.9 records the Kiwifruit Industry's response to Covid-19.